BrettRoper2040/pizzaFinal/tests.md

 Test: Clicking next pizza should total up the price for currentPizza, and then move onto the next pizza
 Result: Test passed.
 Had to change how the price was being calculated since it was doubling the price, and resetting the text was proving a bit difficult, but I got it to work.

+Testing: UI functionality
+Test: Clicking on the buttons should add the ingreident to the ingredients list- except for the size, which should only be replaced when each item is clicked.
+Result: Works, but the size is added multiple times.
+Also initally held up by a few things being undefined, but that was just from typos.